Skip to Content

 One Modern Cruise Line Has a ‘Poop Deck’ for Dogs!

-Modern cruise ships don’t have poop decks in the traditional sense but you still may have heard this phrase used to describe an area of modern cruise ships.
+Modern cruise ships don’t have poop decks in the traditional sense, but you still may have heard this phrase used to describe an area of modern cruise ships.

 Most cruise ships do not allow dogs or cats aboard the ship but there is one cruise line that does, Cunard Cruise Line.
-Cunard are a British cruise line and you can learn more about them in our recommended cruise lines post here:

 On Cunard cruise ships there are “relief boxes” available for dogs to use, they are located on a service deck and are filled with mulch.
 Some relief boxes even come complete with a UK lampost or US fire hydrant.

-Some passengers cruising with Cunard refer to this deck as the poop deck as it is where the dogs relieve themselves.
+Some passengers cruising with Cunard refer to this deck as the poop deck, as it is where the dogs relieve themselves.

-Even though most cruise lines don’t allow animals on board, they will allow service animals, so most ships have some sort of similar area.
-That said, this ‘poop deck’ is unlikely to be located at the aft of the ship high up, it’s more likely to be located near the promenade deck.
+That said, this type of ‘poop deck’ is unlikely to be located at the aft of the ship high up.
+It’s more likely to be located near the promenade deck.

 Free Insiders Cruise Line Guide